 - a.
 Prior to re-enrollment, students who have been academically dismissed must develop a plan to remediate their academic deficiencies and meet with the Associate Vice President/Dean of Students.
-If approved by the Associate Vice President/Dean of Students meet with an Academic Advisor to develop an Academic Success Plan and identify any academic conditions of re-enrollment including enrollment in developmental requirements, appropriate academic support courses, or use of academic support services. - b.
+If approved by the Associate Vice President/Dean of Students, students meet with an academic advisor within Learning Support to develop an Academic Success Plan and identify any academic conditions of re-enrollment including enrollment in developmental requirements, appropriate academic support courses, or use of academic support services. - b.
 If satisfactory progress is not made in the first semester upon his/her return, the student will again be subject to Academic Dismissal. - 6.
-Request for Withdrawal After the Deadline Due to Extenuating Circumstances
+Satisfactory Academic Progress (SAP) Definitions for Federal Financial Aid